 - Improve access to health services

-- Subsidise care to the chronically ill
+- Subsidise care for the chronically ill

-- Retain rural health care workers
+- Retain a sustainable rural health care workforce

 - Allow GPs reasonable after-hours rosters.